-- Multiple Path I/O: Multipath I/O software resolves multiple paths to a device into a single device and manages the traffic flow across the paths transparently for file systems on the devices.
-NSS on Linux does not provide an LVM-based software solution for managing multiple paths like the Media Manager multipath solution on NetWare.
-Instead, you can use Linux multipath I/O tools to configure and manage multiple paths for devices where you want to create NSS software RAIDS, pools, and volumes. - Software RAIDs: NSS supports software RAIDS to improve storage availability and performance by enhancing data fault tolerance and I/O performance.

-For more information, see "Managing NSS Software RAID Devices" in the OES 2015 SP1: NSS File System Administration Guide for Linux.

-• Server Clusters: With Novell Cluster Services, you can configure up to 32 servers into a high-availability cluster where resources and services are dynamically allocated to any server in the cluster and automatically switched to another server if the hosting server fails.
+- Multiple Path I/O: The Linux Device Mapper Multipath I/O tool helps prevent failure in the connection between the CPU and the storage device by automatically identifying multiple paths between each Linux server and its storage devices. - Software RAIDs: NSS supports software RAIDS to improve storage availability and performance by enhancing data fault tolerance and I/O performance. - For more information, see "Managing NSS Software RAID Devices" in the OES 11 SP3: NSS File System Administration Guide for Linux. - Server Clusters: With Novell Cluster Services, you can configure up to 32 servers into a high-availability cluster where resources and services are dynamically allocated to any server in the cluster and automatically switched to another server if the hosting server fails.